How to Stop an FTB Bank Levy Before It Starts

 Frequently Asked Questions

-An FTB bank levy allows the California Franchise Tax Board to seize funds directly from your bank account to satisfy a tax debt.
-It typically follows a Final Notice Before Levy and can happen without a court order.
+An FTB bank levy is when the California Franchise Tax Board freezes and seizes funds from your bank account to collect unpaid state tax debt.

-Can I stop a bank levy before it happens?
+Can I stop a bank levy once it’s issued?

-Can a CPA help stop or reverse a levy?
+How can a CPA help prevent a bank levy?

 ο»Ώπ£ About the Author